 The construction of the board is also vital to consider though it may not be a beginner’s concern.

-However, when you get to more advanced into the sport, a higher performance deck will be in need.
+However, when you get more advanced into the sport, a higher performance deck will be in need.

 Speaking into detail, higher-quality decks are made of more than just wood.
 They use composites to contribute to the durability.

-Such decks have the Reverse Cap Construction like a snowboard or utilize top qualified wood source from Woven Kevlar.
+Such decks have Reverse Cap Construction like a snowboard or utilize top qualified wood source from Woven Kevlar.

-If you have identified your interest for mountain board in the long term, it should be worth spending some extra getting a high-quality board rather than having to upgrade your moderate board after a few months.
+If you have identified your interest for a mountain board in the long term, it should be worth spending some extra getting a high-quality board rather than having to upgrade your moderate board after a few months.